LakasNetwork/coachrye/_posts/2025-03-16-growth-mindset-in-action.md

 published: true
 ---

-With Next Step, my growth mindset… well, grew. ☺️
+With <a href="https://findthenextstep.com" target="_blank">Next Step</a>, my growth mindset… well, grew. ☺️

-I’ve always been interested in personal development, productivity, and efficiency, but Next Step was where I truly applied those concepts.
+I’ve always been interested in personal development, productivity, and efficiency, but <a href="https://findthenextstep.com" target="_blank">Next Step</a> was where I truly applied those concepts.
 We didn’t just preach growth mindset in training sessions—we lived it.

-I won’t go into the details of Carol Dweck’s research (you can Google her or, better yet, invite Next Step to train your team 😉), but I will share how I experienced growth mindset firsthand.
+I won’t go into the details of <a href="https://en.wikipedia.org/wiki/Carol_Dweck" target="_blank">Carol Dweck’s</a> research (you can Google her or, better yet, invite <a href="https://findthenextstep.com" target="_blank">Next Step</a> to train your team 😉), but I will share how I experienced growth mindset firsthand.

 - **Effort Leads to Growth**
     I spent countless hours observing training programs—many of them unpaid.
 But that effort paid off.
 Not only did I learn different programs, but I also got to see a variety of training styles in action.